 Robert H. Beach

-Fellow, Director of Agricultural, Resource & Energy Economics and Policy Program
+RTI Fellow, Agricultural, Resource & Energy Economics and Policy Program

 Robert H. Beach, PhD, specializes in the development and application of economic models designed to analyze agricultural, environmental, energy, transportation, and natural resource regulations, programs, and policies.
 He is currently involved in the development of multiple forest and agricultural sector—as well as macroeconomic— models for use in assessment of both domestic and international policies and programs.